 The best Cranberry Salad!
-It’s sweet and tart from the fresh cranberries mixed with crushed pineapple and mini marshmallows as well as creamy from the whipping cream.
-The pomegranate seeds garnished on top gives it a little crunch and juiciness.
+Always a hit at holiday parties!
+A sweet, tart and creamy side dish.
+Made with fresh cranberries mixed with crushed pineapple and mini marshmallows with freshly whipped cream mixed in.
+Pomegranate seeds are garnished on top giving it a little crunch and juiciness.
 It’s heavenly!

 This recipe comes from my favorite TV chef, Kelsey Nixon.
 I love Kelsey!
 I have been her fan from the beginning (even before Food Network Star) and love watching her on The Cooking Channel.
 I came across this recipe and it had 5 stars, looked amazing so I gave it a try!